MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/management-packs.md

 After you create a management pack in Service Manager, you can export the unsealed management pack as a file to back up any customizations in the management pack.
 The exported management pack is a valid XML-formatted file.
 After you export an unsealed management pack, you can later import it to restore the objects that the management pack contains.

 When you export a sealed management pack, from the Service Manager console or by using the Windows PowerShell cmdlet [Export-SCSMManagementPack](/previous-versions/system-center/powershell/system-center-2012-r2/hh316281(v=sc.20)), Service Manager generates an equivalent, unsealed management pack and stores it as a .XML file on the hard drive.
-You can then edit this management pack file to increase the version of the management pack, and re-seal it so it can be re-imported into Service Manager.
+You can then edit this management pack file to increase the version of the management pack, and reseal it so it can be reimported into Service Manager.

 Use the following procedures to export an unsealed management pack and then validate the export.